MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex2_Playbook.md

 15. Now select **create**.

-**Note** Wait for the deployment to finish before proceeding to the next task.
+    >**Note:** Wait for the deployment to finish before proceeding to the next task.
 It may take a couple minutes to deploy.

 ### Task 3: Update a Playbook in Azure Sentinel.